 Furthermore, if the water is very warm, it will hold less dissolved oxygen than cooler water.
 So, keeping the water a little cooler could help too, but keep in mind that Betta fish are tropical fish, so you cannot make the water too cold.

 2. Poor Water Quality & Less Than Ideal Tank Conditions

-If your Betta fish is always swimming to the top of the tank and maybe even jumping out of the water on occasion, it could be due to poor water quality and less than ideal tank conditions.
+If your Betta fish is always swimming to the top of the tank and maybe even jumping out of the water on occasion, it could be due to poor water quality and less-than-ideal tank conditions.
 While Betta fish are fairly hardy and resilient, there is only so much punishment and differing tank conditions that they can handle.

 Let’s quickly go over the most important aspects of a Betta tank and what the water needs to be like to make them happy and healthy.
-This way, you can compare the recommended tank conditions to those which you have, and you might find the problem this way.
+This way, you can compare the recommended tank conditions to those that you have, and you might find the problem this way.